National General Certificate in Occupational Health and Safety

 ► Business owners seeking to develop a health and safety culture

-Skills the NEBOSH General Certificate course gives you:
+The NEBOSH General Certificate course helps develop skills:

 ► Understand the key legal elements of a health and safety policy

 ► Advise on methods of controlling workplace hazards and risks